YouBase/white-paper/tree.md

 ## Collections

 As a children to the health profile level, part of the health branch we there will be a collections layer.
 The collections layer will define many different types of health data collections.
-An immunization record, a list of allergies, current and past medications could all be included as various collections.
+An immunization record is one example, with a list of allergies.
+Current and past medications could all be included as various collections.

 Our health collections are based on FHIR Resource Index, available here: http://www.hl7.org/implement/standards/fhir/resourcelist.html

+Storage of the data is not dependent on any collection schema, however.
+Schemas can be created on the fly, so this model could working to store info directly for users, and translated from one standard to another by other tools at a later date.